node-fetch/node-fetch/README.md

 }
 ```

 `node-fetch` is an ESM-only module - you are not able to import it with `require`.
+We recommend you stay on v2 which is built with CommonJS unless you use ESM yourself.
+We will continue to publish critical bug fixes for it.

-If you are unable to use ESM in your project you can use the async `import()` function from CommonJS to load `node-fetch` asynchronously:
+Alternatively, you can use the async `import()` function from CommonJS to load `node-fetch` asynchronously:

 ```js
 // mod.cjs
 const fetch = (...args) => import('node-fetch').then(({default: fetch}) => fetch(...args));
 ```

-Alternatively, you can stay on v2 which is built with CommonJS.

 ## Upgrading